flengyel/RYLR998-LoRa/README.md

 a Raspberry Pi 4, five wires and ten female-female GPIO connectors.
 There are no threads here, only asynchronous non-blocking I/O calls.

-## Trademarks
-The LoRa® Mark and Logo are trademarks of Semtech Corporation or its affiliates.

 ## Python Module Dependencies